bigscience-workshop/biomedical/README.md

 - Assign yourself an issue by clicking the dataset in the project list, and comment `#self-assign` under the issue. **Please assign yourself to issues with no other collaborators assigned**.
 You should see your GitHub username associated to the issue within 1-2 minutes of making a comment.

 - Search to see if the dataset exists in the 🤗 [Hub](https://huggingface.co/datasets).
-If it exists, please comment on the original issue with the link and choose another dataset to implement.
+If it exists, please use the current implementation as the `source` and focus on implementing the task-specific `bigbio` schema.

 **Option B: Implement a new dataset not on the list**